sidneywidmer/Latchet/README.md

 ##Important

 This is not even an alpha version.
 There's still a lot of stuff going on.
 The docs aren't finished, the demo app is missing and some of the code needs to get polished.
-So please don't use the package - yet.
+So please don't use the package for productoin - yet.
 If you want to keep up to date you can follow me on [Twitter](https://twitter.com/sidneywidmer "Twitter")

 ##Intro